-The course will intend to growth the financial skills of the students; more specifically, the aim is to identify the different components of the financial system and the financial drivers for the international firms.
-The course will start with the framework of the financial system (i.e. institutions, markets, and instruments), then focus on management of the financial institutions (i.e. colleting of funds and provision of funds; risk management; supervisory activity; banking activity, asset management, insurance activity), and, finally, analyse the support of the financial system to the firms (i.e. financial structure and financing decisions).
+The course will intend to grow the students' financial skills; more specifically, the aim is to identify the different components of the financial system and the financial drivers for firms.
+The course will start with the framework of the financial system (i.e., institutions, markets, and instruments).
+Then, it focuses on the management of the financial institutions (i.e., collection of funds and provision of funds, risk management, supervisory activity, banking activity, asset management, and insurance activity).
+Finally, it analyses the support of the financial system to the firms (i.e., financial structure and financing decisions).

 The learning outcomes of the course can be as follows:

-Applying knowledge and understanding: at the end of the course, the student has to be able to identify the characteristics of the financial instruments and of the services from the point of view of risk and return.
-In particular, the student has to able to identify the costs of services offered by the financial institutions from the firm's point of view.
+Applying knowledge and understanding: at the end of the course, the student has to be able to identify the characteristics of the financial instruments and the services from the point of view of risk and return.
+In particular, the student must recognize the costs of services offered by the financial institutions from the firm's point of view.

-Making judgements: after the analysis of the functioning of the financial system, the student will be able to independently estimate the proposals of the financial institutions in order to identify the degree of compliance between the financial support and the investment decisions undertaken by the firm.
+Making judgments: after the analysis of the functioning of the financial system, the student will be able to independently estimate the financial institutions' proposals to identify the degree of compliance between the financial support and the investment decisions undertaken by the firm.

-Communication:the student has to be able to explain in a simple way how to work the financial instruments.
-Furthermore, the student has to clearly, concisely, and exhaustively answer to both the written questions and the oral test questions.
+Communication: the student has to be able to explain in a simple way how to work the financial instruments.
+Furthermore, the student must concisely and exhaustively answer both the written and oral test questions.

-Lifelong learning skills: the student has to demonstrate a good learning ability by deepening his/her knowledge on relevant bibliographic references of the financial system.
+Lifelong learning skills: the student must demonstrate a good learning ability by deepening their knowledge of relevant bibliographic references of the financial system.

-The course requires that the students have learned the basic contents of the business economics.
+The course requires that the students learn the essential business economics contents.

-Analysis of the role of financial system within the economic system and of financial needs of householders (investments decisions) and of firms (financing decisions).
-Analysis of financial markets and of financial institutions.
-Analysis of the financial instruments and of their main markets
+Analysis of the role of the financial system within the economic system and of financial needs of householders (investments decisions) and firms (financing decisions).
+Analysis of financial markets and financial institutions.
+Analysis of the financial instruments and their main markets

-Analysis of the main financial institutions (banking business, asset management, and insurance business) and of the main risks undertaken by the financial institutions.
+Analysis of the leading financial institutions (banking business, asset management, and insurance business) and the main risks undertaken by the financial institutions.

-III module – (12 h) – The supervision on the financial system
+III module – (12 h) – The regulation and supervision of the financial system

-Analysis of the legislation on financial system and of the supervision on financial institutions.
-The role of monetary policy, the interest rate, and the costs of financial services and of instruments.
+Analysis of the legislation on the financial system and the supervision of financial institutions.
+The role of monetary policy, the interest rate, and the costs of financial services and instruments.

 IV module – (12 h) – Financing for firms

-Analysis of the investment decisions and of financing decisions.
-The analysis of a firm’s financial structure.
-Discussion on the issues related to the financing of the international firms.
+Analysis of the investment decisions and financing decisions.
+The study of a firm's financial structure.
+Discussion on the issues related to the financing of the firms.